Sigevio/snake/README.md

 ## About the project

-A PyGame demo project.
-Highscores are saved in a SQLite database.
+A PyGame project.
+Highscores are saved in a txt-file.

 ### Built with

 * Python
   * PyGame
-* SQLite